 SPRIGS OF CORIANDER TO GARNISH

+HEAT 2 TBSP OIL AND BUTTER AND SAUTE ALL THE WHOLE SPICES FOR 2 MINUTES UNTIL FRAGRANT AND SIZZLING.
+REMOVE WITH A SLOTTED SPOON AND DISCARD.
 COMBINE ALL THE INGREDIENTS FOR THE RED SAUCE EXCEPT THE CASHEWS IN A DUTCH OVEN LIKE POT OR LARGE SAUCEPAN.
 ADD WATER UNTIL THE TOMATOES ARE COVERED BY ABOUT 2 INCHES OF LIQUID.

 REMOVE FROM THE FIRE AND COOL.

-PUREE THE COOLED TOMATOES TO A PASTE.
+PUREE THE COOLED TOMATOES TO A SMOOTH PASTE.
+STRAIN THROUGH A SIEVE AND DISCARD THE FIBRES AND SKINS.

 ON A MEDIUM FLAME IN A NON-STICK SKILLET HEAT THE OIL OR BUTTER AND ADD THE FLOUR.
 STIR TO BLEND AND COOK UNTIL FLOUR IS BUBBLY BUT DO NOT BROWN.
 ADD THE CREAM AND STIR WELL.
 STIR IN THE MILK AND COOK 1 MINUTE.
 ADD THE MAWA AND STIR TO BLEND INTO A SMOOTH THICK PASTE.
+STRAIN THIS SAUCE WHILE HOT.

 ADD THE CHICKEN TIKKA OR SHREDDED TANDOORI CHICKEN PIECES AND SET ON A LOW FLAME.